yohanchatelain/fmriprep/CONTRIBUTING.md

 * **Issues** are individual pieces of work that need to be completed to move the project forward.
-A general guideline: if you find yourself tempted to write a great big issue that is difficult to be described as one unit of work, please consider splitting it into two or more issues.
+A general guideline: if you find yourself tempted to write a great big issue that is difficult to describe as one unit of work, please consider splitting it into two or more issues.

     Issues are assigned [labels](#issue-labels) which explain how they relate to the overall project's goals and immediate next steps.